 Welcome to Kendall West Utility, LP - Kendall county is in south central Texas and is bordered by Gillespie, Blanco, Comal, Bexar, Bandera, and Kerr counties.
 Boerne, the county seat, is on Cibolo Creek at the intersection of U.S. Highway 87 and State Highway 46, thirty miles northwest of San Antonio.

 Kendall County comprises roughly 663 square miles of rolling to hilly terrain in the Edwards Plateau region, with elevations ranging from 1,000 to 2,000 feet above sea level.
 Vegetation native to the alkaline soils of the region consists primarily of tall grasses, live oak, juniper, and mesquite.

 Most of the area is drained by the Guadalupe River, which crosses the county from west to east.
 Two other important water courses rise in Kendall County: the Blanco River in the north and Cibolo creek in the south.

 Among the county's mineral resources are dolomite and limestone.
 The climate is subtropical subhumid with an average minimum temperature of 35° F in January and an average high of 94° F in July.
 The rainfall averages thirty-six inches.

-The Trinity Aquifer (Cow Creek) supplies the water to Tapatio Springs, Ranger Creek, Cibolo Oaks Landing Creekside Terrace, and the Green Acres Subdivisions.
+The Trinity Aquifer (Cow Creek) supplies the water to Tapatio Springs, Durango, Ranger Creek, Cibolo Oaks Landing, Creekside Terrace, and the Green Acres Subdivisions.